Class: Academic Professional | Exempt status: Exempt | Grade: 5

-Under the direction of Curriculum Support Services Division Management, performs professional level duties related to the district-wide curriculum programs (including degrees and certificates) by coordinating the curriculum approval process.
-Advises faculty and departments on curriculum requirements; researches, evaluates and synthesizes program proposals.
-Functions as the technical expert on the curriculum process.
-Ensures educational standards, rules and regulations are followed.
+Under the direction of management, the Curriculum Coordinator performs professional level duties related to the district-wide curriculum programs (including degrees and certificates) by coordinating the curriculum research, development, and approval process.
+Advises faculty, departments, and staff on curriculum requirements; reviews, evaluates, synthesizes, and facilitates the development of program proposals.
+Acts as a primary resource for faculty and management on curriculum development and approval.
+Ensures educational standards, rules and regulations are followed, and leads the work of classified and/or casual staff and student workers.

-- Consults, mentors and serves as a resource person to faculty, staff, management and external representatives on curriculum requirements.
-Works collaboratively with faculty, staff and management to advise and ensure compliance with the rules and policies of the State, financial aid and PCC requirements.
+- Serves as liaison and resource to faculty, staff, management and external representatives on curriculum requirements.
+Works collaboratively with faculty, staff and management to advise and ensure curricular development aligns with the strategic needs of the College and complies with the rules and policies of the state and PCC requirements.

-- Coordinates the preparation and dissemination of a variety of reports and publications for the College, and use and access by students and/or other institutions, which may include program amendments for professional technical programs, the PCC catalog, degree worksheets, promotional publications for programs, information for institutional effectiveness, career information system reports, and/or other related items.
+- Coordinates the preparation and dissemination of a variety of related reports and publications for the College and for use and access by other institutions and organizations.

 - Performs other related duties as assigned.